iltuoconsulenteit/DocCropper/README.md

 You can override the branches with `DOCROPPER_DEV_BRANCH` for the developer branch or `DOCROPPER_BRANCH` to force a specific branch.

 You can pre-populate `settings.json` or override values using `.env` files in the `env/` folder.
+The `.env` files may also define `LICENSE_CHECK=true` to enforce license validation via a remote server.

 ---